-- NSLI-Y Alumni Association has organized the NSLI-Y Virtual Applicant Mentorship Program, a new initiative that pairs NSLI-Y applicants with alumni who can help guide them through the application process and beyond.
-Mentors and mentees engage in constructive dialogue about topics related to study abroad and educational and career paths related to language learning and intercultural exchange.
-The program matches students based on target language, shared identities, and academic interest.
-Interested applicants can learn more and apply here.
-Apply by October 21, 2022.
+- The NSLI-Y Alumni Association organized the Virtual Applicant Mentorship Program which pairs NSLI-Y applicants with alumni who can provide guidance during the application process and beyond.
+Mentors and mentees engage in constructive dialogue on topics related to study abroad and educational and career paths related to language learning.
+The program matches students based on target language, shared identities, and academic interests.
+Learn more and apply here.

 • NSLI-Y screeners and evaluators receive comprehensive trainings that include mitigating bias in the selection process.

 • Personal identifying information, statistical, and medical information are not reviewed or considered during the selection process.

 • NSLI-Y has a history of successfully supporting students with unique health needs and disabilities.

 • NSLI-Y reviews and updates program policies and procedures periodically to reflect the latest best practices in supporting diversity and inclusion.

 • U.S. Department of State, American Councils, and all NSLI-Y implementing organizations staff have participated in a variety of trainings, particularly with Diversity Abroad, on topics like supporting a diverse student body, mitigating microaggressions, positive group dynamics, allyship, and inclusive programming.

 • Each year, NSLI-Y implementing organizations gather to discuss a variety of program issues and build program cohesion.
 Training sessions include topics related to supporting a diverse student body.